rzhang0716/Data-Science/Statistics/Readme.md

 3. Design contains: Type I and Type II error.

 ### Phase III
-Definition: Comparison of new intervention to the current standard of treatment with respect to efficacy and toxicity.
+1. Definition: Comparison of new intervention to the current standard of treatment with respect to efficacy and toxicity.
+2. Randomized Clinical Trial

 ## Survival Analysis
 1.